 You can certainly substitute your favorite homemade crust recipe too!

 Strawberry Pie Recipe – A Summer Must Make Dessert

-Turning them into this delicious strawberry pie is a perfect way to use fresh strawberries at their prime AND to make a dessert everyone will love.
+Making this delicious strawberry pie is a perfect way to use fresh strawberries at their prime.
+AND to make a dessert everyone will love.